 And that’s finally what the film is about: the drive, the philosophy, the ruthlessness, the prescience of Jobs, a man who didn’t write computer code, design software, or build machines yet drove the innovations that redefined the way we interact with the world.
 Boyle latches on to the confounding contradictions and reveals the messy soul of Jobs behind a mind that understands the importance of surfaces and interfaces.
 Boyle and Sorkin make for an unusual pair—Sorkin is all talk and Boyle likes to bring a lot of energy and a little visceral jump to his films—but it works here.

-Also on Blu-ray, DVD, and Digital purchase.
 The Blu-ray and DVD editions feature filmmaker commentary, the featurette “Inside Job: The Making of Steve Jobs,” and a Digital HD copy of the film.